 I was in San Francisco for two nights (one of them at the Grand Hyatt) and intended to get a lot of manufactured spending done.
 Unfortunately, this turned into a less than fruitful outing.
 San Francisco was pretty much a ghost town and things were off to a bad start.
 I pulled up the Yelp app to find nearby CVS, Walgreens and RiteAid locations.
 This was one incident in which having an Android phone would have come in handy.

-Next, I walked to the Office Depot store on Kearny, which had a ton of gift cards but they were all small denomination Vanilla Visas.
+Next, I walked to the Office Depot store on Kearny, which had tons of gift cards.
+However, they were all small denomination Vanilla Visas.
 Now these types of cards can be loaded onto the Amex Serve prepaid card at certain stores, but I don’t even have mine yet.
 I’m finally approaching 30 days since I closed all of my Target Prepaid REDcard accounts, but in the mean time I’ve tried to get a Serve card three times, each time receiving notice that I already have an account and can’t open up a new one.
-I’m aware all it will take is a phone call to get this resolved, but lately I have zero patience for spending more than 5 minutes talking to a customer service rep about anything, so I’ll just wait until the 30 days are up and hope the problem goes away.
+I’m aware that all it will take is a phone call to get this resolved.
+But lately I have zero patience for spending more than 5 minutes talking to a customer service rep about anything.
+So I’ll just wait until the 30 days are up and hope the problem goes away.

 I struck out at a couple more drug stores before I headed back to the Grand Hyatt.
-I’ve had this awful cough that’s been killing me for the past month and spending too much time out in the cold becomes intolerable.
+I’ve had this awful cough that’s been killing me for the past month.
+Spending too much time out in the cold becomes intolerable.
 If anyone has a remedy for a persistent cough (other than drinking Mucinex, which works but tastes like laundry detergent), I’m all ears.

 This is probably the most pathetic manufactured spending run I’ve ever been on.
 It’s also tough to muster up the will to keep going after taking such a long break.
-This week, I plan on ordering some Visa gift cards and even going back to my local Simon Mall to stock up on cheap gift cards.
+This week, I plan on ordering some Visa gift cards.
+I’ll even head back to my local Simon Mall to stock up on cheap gift cards.
 At some point I need to sit down and figure out how many miles I need for various trips I’d like to take this year.

 I’ll probably use some of my AAdvantage miles for a trip to Europe during the off-peak season.
-I’ve been in touch with a couple of NPO’s that help out in the refugee camps of Calais and various parts of Greece, so I’d like to get involved on the ground if I can find the time.
+I’ve been in touch with a couple of NPO’s that serve Greek and French refugee camps, so I’d like to get involved on the ground if I can find the time.
 And if I can find a flight this Thursday (one that doesn’t conflict with a job interview I have that afternoon but still gets me there in time), I’d like to attend the New York Times Travel Show this weekend, which will easily help me burn some soon-to-be-devalued miles.

 Subscribe to Blog via Email